G-Snipes/G-Snipes.github.io/content/blog/2024/luigi-magione/index.md

 The fabric of society is held together by our imaginations.
 The veil is thin.
 In fact, the veil doesn’t actually exist.

+It's a clear, obvious, and intense intution I have.
+How when we wake up sleep-deprived for work at 6am, drive to a job that we don't get any satisfaction doing, meanwhile being psychologically bombarded by constant ads on highways and screens, and having to drive cars everywhere while we also don't know if we're going to make rent next month, is not normal.
+This is not how humans are supposed to live.
+This state of having constant microstresses.

 So many aspects of how we live are backwards and misaligned with how humans work biologically, physically, spiritually, etc..
-But that’s a topic I’m not going to chase at this moment.
+But that’s a topic I’m not going to chase to much at this moment.

-### Luigi’s Review of John Kacynzki’s Manifesto.
+### Luigi’s Review of Ted Kacynzki’s Manifesto.

+If you don't know who Ted Kacynzki is, look him up.

 Luigi wrote this after reading the Unabomber’s manifesto:

 ![](goodreads.png)

-If you don't know who Ted Kacynzki is, look him up.

 I think if Luigi is the assailant, I believe he acted this way out of good faith.
 I think he did it from a place I can relate to.
 One desiring hope that a vile action can cause change that will better humanity.
 In fact it already has.
 Killing that CEO was a symbol FOR morality, not against it.